Ma128-bit/HCAL/README.md

 git clone https://github.com/Ma128-bit/HCAL.git .
 source setup.sh
 ```
+In the `Root_File` directory you need to copy the files you want to analyze.
 <p>&nbsp;</p>

-In the `Root_File` directory you need to copy the files you want to analyze

 ## Run the analysis
 To analyze a file:
 ```